kurtlippert/ts-prelude/README.md

 All of which are represented in TypeScript / JavaScript in some form.
 A few things here:

-1. Wanted types to be Capital Case (start w/ a capital letter)
+* Wanted types to be Capital Case (start w/ a capital letter)
-2. Wanted there to be a module associated with the type
+* Wanted there to be a module associated with the type
-3. Wanted ability to redefine these types (add constraints etc.)
+* Wanted ability to redefine these types (add constraints etc.)
-4. Potentially aid in type signature readibility
+* Potentially aid in type signature readibility

 Downsides are:

 1. Typescript will report the type as their base primitives unless one of the `ts-prelude` functions are called.
-2. Having this mix b/t custom vs primitive types can be confusing.
+2. Having this mix b/t custom vs primitive types can be confusing / annoying.

+## Notes on various `no-explicity-any` disables throughout the code
+This is b/c we're stretching the TypeScript type system in these files as it is.
+Use of `any` is to get around JS-related limitations.
+But in practice (and for use in apps), we would want to keep this rule.

 ### Maybe Type